heremaps/here-aws-sar/serverlessFunctions/routing/README.md

 ### Step 5: Package

-An S3 bucket is required as a destination for the AWS SAM package.
+An S3 bucket is required as a destination for the AWS SAR package.
 If you don't have one already, create one:

-`aws s3 mb s3://here-maps-api--aws-sam`
+`aws s3 mb s3://here-maps-api--aws sar`

 Note: If the folder contains a `package.json` file: run `npm update`: